Last updated on .

 Malta Pavilion

-The side facing the Bosporus opens to a large hall with staircases leading to the upper floor.
+The side facing the Bosphorus opens to a large hall with staircases leading to the upper floor.
 In the center of the hall is a marble fountain with elegantly carved swans.
 The salons on the upper floor contain marble fireplaces and are decorated with oil paintings and flower motifs.

 Malta Pavilion at Yıldız Park